Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ![](Tree_Canopy_Loss_files/figure-html/Demographics-1.png)<!-- -->

 ## How do historical disinvestment and segregation relate to tree canopy loss?
 Next, we examine redlining boundaries from the Homeowner’s Loan Corporation (HOLC).
-As trees take decades to grow, historical planning decisions influence the spatial configuration of tree canopy and their change.
+As trees take decades to grow, historical planning decisions can determine the spatial configuration of today's tree canopy.
 In 1937, HOLC created “redlining” maps that rated neighborhoods’ desirability in four categories.
-They rated neighborhoods with residents of color as the least desirable and majority-white neighborhoods as the most desirable.
+They rated neighborhoods with residents of color as the least desirable(D) and majority-white neighborhoods as the most desirable(A).
 As a result, the low-ranked neighborhoods experienced disinvestment and greater difficulty attracting investment.

 ```r
 HOLC2 <- HOLC %>%